Economy of Bulgaria

-The Bulgarian economy has developed significantly in the last 26 years, despite all difficulties after the disband of Comecon in 1991.
+The Bulgarian economy has developed significantly in the last 26 years, despite all difficulties after the disbandment of Comecon in 1991.
 In the early 1990s, the country's slow pace of privatization, contradictory government tax and investment policies, and bureaucratic red tape kept the foreign direct investment (FDI) among the lowest in the region.
 Total FDI from 1991 through 1996 was $831 million.

 In December 1996, Bulgaria joined the World Trade Organization.
 In the years since 1997, Bulgaria begun to attract substantial foreign investment.
 In 2004 alone, over 2.72 billion euro ($3.47 billion) were invested by foreign companies.
-In 2005, economists observed a slowdown to about 1.8 billion euro ($2.3 billion) in the FDI, which is attributed mainly to the end of the privatization of the major state owned companies.
+In 2005, economists observed a slowdown to about 1.8 billion euro ($2.3 billion) in the FDI, which is attributed mainly to the end of the privatization of the major state-owned companies.

 After joining the European Union in 2007, Bulgaria registered a peak in foreign investment of about 6 bln euro.

 Low productivity and competitiveness on the European and world markets alike due to inadequate R&D funding, however, still remain a significant obstacle for foreign investment.

 Nevertheless, according to the latest Annual report of the Economic Research Institute at the Bulgarian Academy of Sciences, the average salary in Bulgaria is a quarter (1/4) of the average salary in the European Union, and should be two times higher when the labour productivity is calculated in the formula.

 During the Great Recession, Bulgaria saw its economy decline by 5.5% in 2009, but quickly restored positive growth levels to 0.2% in 2010, in contrast to other Balkan countries.
 However, the growth continued to be weak in the following years, and GDP only reached pre-crisis levels in 2014.

 History

 During the 17th and 18th century Bulgaria had a largely undeveloped industry with agriculture, crafts, and partly trade being the only developed industry sectors.

 Bulgaria was one of the more dynamic industrial areas of the Ottoman Empire.
-Bulgaria experienced an economic boom in export-oriented textiles in the period 1815–65, even while the Ottoman Empire's economy was in decline.
+Bulgaria experienced an economic boom in export-oriented textiles in the period 1815–65, even while the Ottoman Empire's economy was declining.
 Bulgaria had comparatively weak economic growth from the 1870s to World War I. The Bulgarian export sector collapsed after Bulgarian independence in 1878.
 By 1903, industrial output in Bulgaria was far lower than in 1870.

+Interwar Bulgaria was characterized by extensive government intervention in the economy.
+During the period 1921-1925, approximately 100,000 Bulgarians were forced into a system of compulsory labor where they worked for the government on public works for eight months without pay.

 During the 1930s, the Bulgarian economy was described as an economy militarily bound to Germany.
 In the early 1940s, as Germany began to lose the Second World War, the Bulgarian economy suffered a decline.

 In the interwar period, there was considerable economic modernization in Bulgaria's agricultural sector, setting the conditions for rapid growth after World War II.